 Exercise can help burn off excess anxiety and produce endorphins.
 You probably don’t need to come to your test drenched in sweat, but some light exercise before an exam can do more than you realize.

 Don’t ignore a learning disability if you have one

 If you have dyslexia, ADHD or any other disability that hinders your ability to focus (and thus prompts anxiety), don’t ignore it!
 Seek out the disability accommodations you’re entitled to as a student.
-UNC students can obtain accommodations by visiting the Disability Support Services website.
+UNC students can obtain accommodations by visiting the Disability Resource Center website.

 Psychology Today has a great tool for finding a therapist near you.
 If you're a college student, you may also have free or inexpensive access to a campus counseling center.